Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 I added display methods for Game and Pieces.
 I found images on the web for Pieces, cropped them, adjusted them, uploaded them, and implemented them in the display functions for the pieces.
 I used a hexcolor finder to adjust the in game colors to precisely match the images needed.
 In the display function for game, I created the game grid/board, and iterated through the board array to display the pieces.
 I was able to make several bugfixes to game, but unfortunately I ran into a nonullpointer error, and spent 40 minutes fighting it in vain. :(

+### May 25

+I added the mouseclick method, which allows the players to manipulate the board, select cards, pieces, and destinations, and move, take turns, and win.
+I also made minor edits to the other files, such as making bounds for the board in the isvalid function.

 ## Mikayla Lin